vizBrewer/tableau_mcp_tabby/README.md

 ## ✨ Key Features

 - **🔄 Real-time Streaming**: Watch the AI agent think through your questions step-by-step
+- **🤖 Multiple LLM Providers**: Support for OpenAI, AWS Bedrock, and easily extensible for other providers
-- **🐱 Personalized Interface**: Custom cat favicon and friendly UI
+- **🐱 Personalized Interface**: Custom cat favicon and friendly UI included, easily updated
 - **📊 Natural Language Queries**: Ask questions about your Tableau data in plain English
 - **🎯 Smart Error Handling**: Improved schema validation and error recovery
 - **📱 Responsive Design**: Works on desktop and mobile devices
-- **🔧 Dashboard Extension**: Embed directly into Tableau dashboards
+- **🔧 Dashboard Extension**: Embed directly into Tableau dashboards *Under Continued Construction*
+- **📝 Flexible Callbacks**: Choose between FileCallbackHandler, Langfuse, or no callbacks

 ## 🚀 What Makes This Different
 Unlike traditional chat interfaces that only show final results, Tableau MCP Tabby streams the agent's intermediate thinking steps in real-time: